artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 > "You have posited the validity of the deductive process.
 But what happens when you forma  syllogism.
 You take major premise A, minor premise B and deduce conclusion C.  You say when you are though that C follows inevitably from A and B.  But what do you mean by that?
 Only that you have a sentiment of congruity, and emotion of fittingness.
 Are sentiments the stuff of rational demonstration?
 >
 > "Besides, I have been rereading the skeptical philosophers recently and have been impressed by one of their standard arguments.
 Every syllogism, they contend, rests on a first premise.
 Either you posit that premise as

+Euclidean geometry is useful because it is a good model of physical space.
+This utility made Elisha believe that it gives us certain knowledge of reality.
+But its certainty is only as good as universe's geometry is not Euclidean.
+Thus, the certainty Elisha found in Euclid is isolated from reality because we don't know whether its axioms describe reality.
+This is the case for all mathematical knowledge.

+Thus, although the logical derivations in Euclid are a valid approach (if you assume the laws of logic are correct), they are only useful if you have sound axioms.
+And finding absolutely certain axioms for metaphysical or ethical derivations is not possible.

+## Converation After Co

+The final conversation is between Elisha and Meir, his favorite student, many years later.

+## Conclusion